activecell/activecell.com/support/forecasts/revenue/streams.md

 This means there will not be a cost driver line in the chart, but you can track plan vs actual.

-### Revenue driver: Forecast bottom up by employee count
+### Revenue driver: Forecast bottom up by team size

 Sometimes a stream will involve planning based on the number of employees you have.